haber-north-carolina

 Earlier this year, Haber signed a five-year contract extension with the network, keeping him on air until at least 2028.
 He first appeared on Tennis Channel in 2004.

-But he isn't the only familiar face in the sport who is using their platform to try to help.
-US Open finalist Jessica Pegula, who married husband Taylor Gahagen in Asheville in 2021, was one of the first high-profile sports figures to speak out about the storm's impact on her social media channels, and while competing on the other side of the globe in Asia, Pegula has continued to amplify ways for fans and others following her to support impacted communities, sharing resources via the stories on her Instagram account.
+Haber isn't the only familiar face in the sport who is using their platform to try to help.
+US Open finalist Jessica Pegula, who married husband Taylor Gahagen in hard-hit Asheville in 2021, was one of the first high-profile sports figures to speak out about the storm's impact on her social media channels.
+While competing on the other side of the globe in Asia, Pegula has continued to amplify ways for fans and others following her to support impacted communities, sharing resources via the stories on her Instagram account.